remnrem/luna-doc/docs/ref/manipulations.md

 Sets the _in memory_ EDF header fields `Patient ID` and `Start Date` fields to missing values as per the EDF spec (e.g. `X X X X` for EDF+ files, `.` for EDF).
-Any output of EDFs subsequently generated with the `WRITE` command will have those fields blanked.
+Any output of EDFs subsequently generated with the [`WRITE`](outputs.md#write) command will have those fields blanked.
 As with all Luna commands, this does not alter the original EDF.

 Also see the [`anon=T` special variable](../luna/args.md#anonymize-edf-headers),
 which wipes EDF headers _before_ attaching any annotation files.

+<h3>Methods</h3>

+Protected health information is removed from the in-memory EDF header by replacing the patient identifier and recording start-date fields with the EDF-specification placeholder values, producing de-identified output EDFs when subsequently written to disk.

 !!! note
     This command does not alter the ID specified in the